Repentance is not just saying sorry neither is it penance, but a radical change of mind

 WE HATE WHAT GOD HATES AND LOVE WHAT GOD LOVES.

-Don’t expect a perfect one-time repentance
+5. Don’t expect a perfect “one-time” repentance

+Therefore, repentance is not one time experience but a born-again journey.
 Ask Jesus to give you a heart that seeks “holiness and fear God.”
 Holy fear is inspired by love and reverence for Jesus and His sacrifice.